LEARN FRENCH IN 2 MINUTES - French idiom: Une fois toutes les lunes

 I clean the house by myself.
 My husband only does the dishes once every moon.

-Feel free to tell me in comments or suggest expressions you would like me to explain or put in context.
+Don't hesitate to comment or suggest expressions you'd like me to explain or put into context.

 If you liked this video, remember to put a little blue thumb and especially, subscribe to the channel.